KadijaBell/ThemeScape/backend/api_documents/API-docs-AirBnB.md

     ```json
     {
-      "message": "Bookings that have been started can't be deleted"
+      "message": "Booking that have been started can't be deleted"
     }
     ```